Nightfirecat/realmscript/README.md

 	<dt>How can I edit my settings or hotkeys using the .exe?</dt>
 	<dd>
 		Sadly, you can't.
-This is one of the notable limitations, because compiled scripts will incorporate the code of `#include`d files rather than continue to obey normal `#include` commands, thus it can't be configured using `options.ahk` and `hotkeys.ahk` like the source script can.
+This is one of the notable limitations, because compiled scripts will incorporate the code of <tt>#include</tt>d files rather than continue to obey normal <tt>#include</tt> commands, thus it can't be configured using <tt>options.ahk</tt> and <tt>hotkeys.ahk</tt>
+		like the source script can.
 	</dd>
 	<dt>Can I change the cursor used for the .exe version?</dt>
 	<dd>
-		You can replace the `bmj_precision.cur` file that is generated with a cursor of your choice after the script has begun running.
+		You can replace the <tt>bmj_precision.cur</tt> file that is generated with a cursor of your choice after the script has begun running.
 You may also delete it entirely, though that will cause an error message to appear each time your game comes into focus.
 	</dd>
 </dl>